Strategic communications for companies, causes, and leaders working where technology and policy collide

 Engagements typically fall into a few categories:

 Sam Silverman founded Silverman Strategy Group in April 2026 after serving as Deputy Chief of Staff and Communications Director for Congressman Pat Ryan (NY-18), a member of both the House Armed Services Committee and the Transportation and Infrastructure Committee.
-Key work there included launching the Defense Modernization Caucus, HASC hearing preparation, and communications strategy across defense, emerging technology, and AI policy.
+Key work there included launching the Defense Modernization Caucus, prepping HASC + T&I witness questioning, and communications strategy across defense, emerging technology, and AI policy.

-Before the Hill, Sam was at Kekst CNC, advising Fortune 500 clients on strategic communications across high-stakes situations.
+Before the Hill, Sam was at Kekst CNC, advising Fortune 500 clients on shareholder activism, litigation, restructurings, and executive transitions.
 He previously worked on Congressman Conor Lamb’s run for US Senate in 2022.

 For new engagements, reach out below.